SPX2018/Mal_Traffic/README.md

 # TALE

-This document records the entry scripts for the LangGraph multi-agent traffic analysis workflow in this repository.
+This document records the entry scripts for the multi-agent traffic analysis workflow in this repository.

 Below is the official implementation and experimental source code for the paper "[***]".